1. WHAT IS THE GUIDE ABOUT?

 8. WHERE TO FIND THE RULES:

-A good advice is to get your first couple (maybe 10) games in with someone who already knows the game quite well ... but as we already talked about, your local gaming community might be non-existing.
+A good advice is to get your first couple of games in with someone who already knows the game quite well ... but as we already talked about, your local gaming community might be non-existing, which means that you'll often be left on your own.

-I started out watching this video, and while it's almost 1 year old and does lack a few things, it is still a good basic introduction to the game.
+I started out watching this video, and while it's almost 3 years old and does lack quite a few things (including game mechanics that has been introduced later), it is still a good basic introduction to the game.

 If you are already past this step, and do have basic knowledge of the game, maybe you already had your first 10 games in, but are still left with a lot of questions on details of the game, then it might be time for you to look through the "RULES REFERENCE" (RRG).